dotnet/arcade/Documentation/OneLocBuild.md

     LclSource: lclFilesfromPackage
     LclPackageId: 'LCL-JUNO-PROD-YOURREPO'
 ```
-7. Merge the changes to your main branch and then let open a
+7. Merge the changes to your main branch and then open a
    [repo modification ticket](https://ceapex.visualstudio.com/CEINTL/_workitems/create/Loc%20Request) with the loc team
    to let them know to retarget the branch.